Drop/Add and start of term information

 The Process of Writing

 The ability to communicate clearly and effectively is a critical part of every liberal arts education, transcending individual disciplines.
 Writing is a skill developed over the course of a lifetime, and it takes many forms, depending on purpose and audience.
 For that reason, this curriculum entails a focus on writing in both the First-Year Seminar and also in another class later in a student’s Colgate career.
-(Therefore, FSEMs do not fulfill this requirement, even if they are the equivalent of a regular course that would normally satisfy it.)
+(Therefore, FSEMs do not fulfill this requirement, even if a regular section would normally satisfy it.)
 Process of Writing courses are offered in many departments in addition to the Department of Writing and Rhetoric.
 All courses that count toward the Process of Writing practice emphasize the iterative nature of composition, the importance of revision, and the value of clear communication beyond the standard rules of grammar and mechanics.

 Quantitative and Algorithmic Reasoning